Goole: Development

 In the 1820s the Aire and Calder Navigation company proposed development of a new canal to transport coal from the existing broad canal from Knottingley in the northern sector of the coalfield in 1826.
 Once it reached Goole the company proposed development of a new floating dock capable of handling larger sea-going vessels.
 Chief engineer Thomas Hamond Bartholomew was instructed to build the canal, docks and an associated company town to house both the dock workers and visiting seamen.
 Bartholomew commissioned civil engineer and builder Sir Edward Banks company to construct part of the canal and the eight transshipment docks and to lay out the associated new town to the west of the existing wooden bridge.
-The Banks Arms Hotel on Aire Street – today known as the Lowther Hotel - was in 1824 the first building constructed in what was known as New Goole; The Macintosh Arms public house on the same street took its name from engineer Hugh Macintosh.
+The Banks Arms Hotel on Aire Street – today known as the Lowther Hotel – was in 1824 the first building constructed in what was known as New Goole; The Macintosh Arms public house on the same street took its name from engineer Hugh Macintosh.

 When Goole port opened on 20 July 1826 it was a new community of about 450 people.
 Now it is a town with about 18,000 inhabitants.

 William Hamond Bartholomew succeeded his father T. H. Bartholomew in 1853 and in 1863 introduced the Tom Pudding system of compartment boats, which could carry around 40 LT of coal.
 On reaching the docks the barges were lifted by large hoists, from which they could be discharged direct into seagoing ships, a system so successful that it competed against rail until 1985.

 Education

-Goole has several primary schools as well as Goole High School, with a sixth-form college attached to it, and a special needs school, Riverside School, that caters for 2-19 year olds.
-Goole College is affiliated with Hull College.
+Goole has several primary schools as well as Goole High School, and a special needs school, Riverside School, that caters for 2–19 year olds.
 There are further education colleges in Selby, York, Scunthorpe, and Bishop Burton.
-Goole College runs a scheme for showing the older students at the High School (in year 10 and above) what opportunities the college offers them.
+Goole College was closed in 2021 and is now being used as a temporary Gym while Goole Leisure Centre is redeveloped.